3D Globe

 education: Master's Degree – Nuclear Design, Mechanical University of Plzeň, CZ; IAEA fellowship at MIT Boston, USA

-occupation: researcher & 3D modeler in a joint team of NHI Telč and Institute of History CAS
+occupation: last regular – researcher & 3D modeler in a joint team of NHI Telč and Institute of History CAS

-Of course I have many other hobbies like books, travelling, biking, running barefoot through the summer morning dew, drinking beer etc.; but as the content of this site deals mainly with my 3D, engineering and educational achievements, let's stay focused on that:
+Of course I have many other hobbies like eating, sleeping, running barefoot through the summer morning dew etc.; but as the content of this site deals mainly with my 3D, engineering and educational achievements, let's stay focused on that:

 My third “world's‑first” was a logical result of the original interest in technology combined with the new passion for the art of 3D interactive graphics: In 2008, I took part in the successful 3D digitalization of the historical Langweil's paper model of Prague city.
 It consisted of nearly 3 000 buildings and 5 000 pieces of vegetation, all created by a single person, humble Clementinum library valet Antonín Langweil, at the beginning of the nineteenth century.